 Dr. Ana Isabel Ayala was born in Caracas, Venezuela, where she began her musical training at the age of five.
-A year later her family decided to move to New York where began to learn the flute and oboe.
+A year later, her family moved to New York, where she began to study the flute and oboe.

-Dr. Ayala spent a year in São Paulo, Brazil where she played in the Orquestra Sinfonica de Ribeirao Preto and at the end of the season, she decided to move to Germany to study with the world famous oboist Washington Barella, professor of oboe at the Universität der Künste Berlin and Solo oboist of SWR Sinfonieorchester Baden-Baden und Freiburg.
+Dr. Ayala spent a year in São Paulo, Brazil, where she played in the Orquestra Sinfonica de Ribeirao Preto.
+At the end of the season, she moved to Germany to study with world-famous oboist Washington Barella, Professor of Oboe at the Universität der Künste Berlin and Solo Oboist of SWR Sinfonieorchester Baden-Baden und Freiburg.

 Dr. Ayala has studied at SUNY Stony Brook University (D.M.A), CUNY Brooklyn College (Music Ed), Aaron Copland School of Music at CUNY Queens College (M.A) and SUNY Purchase College (B.A).
-Her main teachers have been Bert Lucarelli, who The New Times calls “America’s leading oboe recitalist”, Washington Barella (Universität der Künste Berlin and SWR Sinfonieorchester Baden-Baden und Freiburg), Pedro Diaz (Metropolitan Opera Orchestra) and James Austin Smith (The Chamber Music Society of Lincoln Center).
+Her principle teachers have been Bert Lucarelli, who The New Times calls, “America’s leading oboe recitalist,” Washington Barella (Universität der Künste Berlin and SWR Sinfonieorchester Baden-Baden und Freiburg), Pedro Diaz (Metropolitan Opera Orchestra), and James Austin Smith (The Chamber Music Society of Lincoln Center).

-Dr. Ayala has participated in master classes, festival and private lessons with John Mack (Cleveland Orchestra), Liang Wang (NY Phil), Ray Still (Chicago Orchestra) and Robert Botti (NY Phil).
-Ana has performed in several prestigious concert halls around the world such as Carnegie Hall, Lincoln Center and Sala São Paulo.
+Dr. Ayala has participated in master classes, festivals and private lessons with John Mack (Cleveland Orchestra), Liang Wang (NY Phil), Ray Still (Chicago Orchestra) and Robert Botti (NY Phil), and has performed in several prestigious concert halls around the world such as Carnegie Hall, Lincoln Center and Sala São Paulo.

-After an active freelancing and teaching career in New York, Dr. Ayala decided to move down south!
-Curently living in Cameron Village in Downtown Raleigh, North Carolina, where she has a growing private music studio.
+After an active freelancing and teaching career in New York, Dr. Ayala decided to move down South!
+She is currently living in Raleigh, North Carolina, where she has a growing private music studio.